ChipCracker/CameraCalibration/README.md

 ### Description

 - The script iterates through camera indices 0 to 5, attempting to open each camera.
-- For each opened camera, it continuously captures frames and displays them.
+- For each opened camera, it continuously captures frames and saves them by default.
+Since I was using only a single camera by default, it works for me.
+However, in case you have multiple cameras conencted, please select the index for the camera you want to calibrate and only use that to capture the images.
 - Images are saved to the specified directory (`images` by default) every 5 seconds.

 ## Step 2: Perform Camera Calibration